Thames Valley Royals proposal: Controversy

 Reading supporters marched from the town centre to Elm Park in protest against the merger before the team's match against Millwall on 30 April.
 Two days later, Oxford and Reading met at the Manor Ground in what the Glasgow Herald commented might be "the last Thames Valley derby".
 Oxford fans held another protest march before the game, which Reading won 2–1.
 At the High Court on 3 May, Mr Justice Harman sided with Tranter and Smee, and handed down a new injunction forbidding trading in Reading stock until 13 June 1983.
 Following a Reading board meeting on 12 May, Waller, Davies and Briggs resigned their positions, and returned the disputed unissued shares to the club.
-The Reading Evening Post saw this as the end of the episode, and jubilantly bannered the news across its front page on 13 May: "We've won!
+The Reading Evening Post reported the news with the headline: "We've won!
 Merger off".
 The next day, Reading played Wrexham at home on the last day of the League season, needing to win to have any chance of avoiding relegation to the Fourth Division; they won 1–0, but still went down because of results elsewhere.
 The club held an extraordinary meeting of shareholders in July 1983, at which a vote was taken to decide between Maxwell's takeover bid and a rival offer from Smee, supported by Tranter.
 The latter proposition narrowly won, and Smee took over as chairman of Reading, putting an end to the planned merger.